Edited by: Keri Stooksbury

 The 2 main ways you’ll be looking into extra benefits at a Four Seasons property are:

-We’ll first talk about Amex Fine Hotels & Resorts, which can be accessed if you are a cardmember of The Platinum Card® from American Express, The Business Platinum Card® from American Express, the Centurion® Card from American Express, and the Business Centurion® Card from American Express.
+We’ll first talk about Amex Fine Hotels & Resorts, which can be accessed if you are a cardmember of The Platinum Card® from American Express, The Business Platinum Card® from American Express, and the Centurion® Card from American Express.

 As long as you hold one of these cards, you will have the ability to book Amex Fine Hotels & Resort properties.
 Why is this important?
 Because all Amex Fine Hotels & Resorts bookings come with a slew of amazing perks during your stay.